ChuloWay/Articles/GitIntro.md

 ## What Is Git Commit And How Do you Make Use Of It?

 The ```Git commit``` command is used to save your changes to the local repository after making any necessary changes to the project you are working on.
-Keep in mind that before using the "Git commit" command, you should specifically tell Git which modifications you want to include.
+Keep in mind that before using the ```Git commit``` command, you should specifically tell Git which modifications you want to include.
 This implies that just because a file has been modified, it won't necessarily be added to the subsequent commit.
-Instead, you should indicate the required modifications for inclusion using the "Git add" command.
+Instead, you should indicate the required modifications for inclusion using the ```Git add``` command.

 you use ```Git add <filename>``` to select the file to include, or ```Git add . ``` to include all files in the folder., Then you commit using the Git command.